MariamAmy/nhorizon-java-container/README.md

    - File: `views/home.pug`
    - Added Code:
      ```pug
-     h1 Welcome to Our Group Page!
+     h2 Group Code ( ALX SWD1 M2d )
-     p Group Code: GROUP12345
+     h2 Names ( Mariam Ayman - Assem Mohammed )
      ```
-   This ensures that our group code, `GROUP12345`, is visible when the application is accessed through the browser.
+   This ensures that our group code, `ALX SWD1 M2d `, is visible when the application is accessed through the browser.

 ## Jenkins Pipeline
 We created a **Declarative Jenkinsfile** that automates the following stages: